Rytis Rimdeika: Biography

-From 2016-2020, he was President of the Lithuanian Plastic and Reconstructive Surgery Society.
+From 2016 to 2020, he was President of the Lithuanian Plastic and Reconstructive Surgery Society.

 Work

 Rimdeika developed many plastic surgical techniques, gathered a group of qualified doctors for his department, and has been a manager and consultant for PhD candidates and post-doctoral scientists.

-He also was a research scientist, who led medical studies related to reconstructive surgery and wounds, and participated in many international projects and research projects.
+He was also a research scientist, who led medical studies related to reconstructive surgery and wounds and participated in many international projects and research projects.
 At international conferences, Rimdeika delivered over 300 lectures.